ksinha49/ai-workloads/services/anonymization/README.md

 This consolidated service groups three Lambdas for detecting, tokenizing and anonymizing sensitive text.

+All API endpoints in this stack are protected using IAM authentication.
+Requests must be signed with AWS credentials (SigV4) or invoked directly from other AWS services with appropriate IAM roles.

 ## Lambdas

 - **detect_sensitive_info_lambda.py** – returns detected PII entities.